CREATE Logo

 The CREATE Signal Library (CSL, pron. "sizzle") is a cross-platform general-purpose software framework for sound synthesis and digital audio signal processing.
 It is implemented as a C++ class library to be used as a stand-alone synthesis server, or embedded as a library into other programs.

 CSL provides simple and reusable implementations of all common sound synthesis and processing techniques, and includes support for a wide variety of audio I/O interfaces such as PortAudio, RTAudio, JACK, VST, CoreAudio and JUCE.
-As illistrated in the screen shots below, we generally use JUCE for graphical user interfaces to CSL programs (Qt is also still supported).
+As illistrated in the screen shots below, we generally use JUCE for graphical user interfaces to CSL programs.

 CSL Downloads